 - (a) The RRFB shall be normally dark, shall initiate operation only upon pedestrian actuation, and shall cease operation at a predetermined time after the pedestrian actuation.
 The length of actuation shall be programmable and changeable. - (b) All RRFBs associated with a given crosswalk (including those with an advance crossing sign, if used) shall, when activated, simultaneously commence operation of their alternating rapid flashing indications and shall cease operation simultaneously. - (c) A pedestrian instruction sign with the legend PUSH BUTTON TO TURN ON WARNING LIGHTS should be mounted adjacent to or integral with each pedestrian pushbutton.
-Push buttons shall meet American's with Disabilities Act (ADA) requirements in both location and design with Tactile (if braille is required by project), visible and audible feedback when pushed, as well as the requirements set forth in the JSP titled "Audible Pedestrian Signals and Signing." - (d) The duration of a predetermined period of operation of the RRFBs following each actuation should be based on the MUTCD procedures for timing of pedestrian clearance times for pedestrian signals. - (e) A small light directed at and visible to pedestrians in the crosswalk will be installed integral to the RRFB or push button to give confirmation that the RRFB is in operation.
+Push buttons shall meet American's with Disabilities Act (ADA) requirements in both location and design with both visible and audible feedback when pushed, as well as the requirements set forth in the JSP titled "Audible Pedestrian Signals and Signing." - (d) The duration of a predetermined period of operation of the RRFBs following each actuation should be based on the MUTCD procedures for timing of pedestrian clearance times for pedestrian signals. - (e) A small light directed at and visible to pedestrians in the crosswalk will be installed integral to the RRFB or push button to give confirmation that the RRFB is in operation. - (f) In addition to the push button used to activate the RRFB, the contractor shall install a passive pedestrian detection system, per JSP - Passive Pedestrian Detection for RRFBs, which allows the RRFB to be activated when the installed system detects a pedestrian near the new midblock crossing per the selected manufacturer's equipment and specification.

-2.6 Crosswalk Illuminator:
+2.6 Crosswalk Illuminator.